 Kenton Neighborhood Guide

 The Kenton neighborhood is located in North Portland and is bordered by Arbor Lodge, St. Johns, and Piedmont neighborhoods.
-Kenton is also in close proximity to other popular neighborhoods via the Max light rail which is located on nearby Interstate Avenue.
-A drive to downtown Portland is a mere 7-8 minutes away in good traffic conditions and a bike ride is about 25 minutes and is in mostly designated bike lanes.
+Kenton is also in close proximity to other popular neighborhoods via the Max light rail, which is located on nearby Interstate Avenue.
+A drive to downtown Portland is a mere 7-8 minutes away in good traffic conditions, and a bike ride on mostly designated bike lanes is about 25 minutes away.

 Like many of the surrounding Portland neighborhoods, Kenton has been evolving but on a slower scale.
-The streets have new life and many of the vacant buildings have been rented and great local businesses have emerged.
-Locals enjoy indie businesses such as Posies Bakery and Cafe, Kenton Station Restaurant and Pub, Fino Bistro Bar and Pizzeria, and their very own library.
+The streets have new life and many of the vacant buildings have been rented with great local businesses emerging.
+Locals enjoy the many indie businesses listed below, as well as their very own library.

-Another notable feature of the Kenton neighborhood is the 31-foot tall Paul Bunyan statue on the corner of Denver and Interstate ave.
-Considering that Denver ave is one of the main thoroughfares of the area, it’s fitting that you’re greeted by such a vibrant local landmark.
-The statue was first erected in 1959, on the 100th birthday of the State of Oregon.
-It’s also currently listed in the National Register of Historic Landmarks, so be sure to get your picture with Paul whenever you’re in town.
+The Bunyan statue on the corner of Denver and Interstate Aves. is one of the neighborhood’s stand-out features.
+Considering that Denver Ave. is one of the main thoroughfares of the area, it’s fitting that you’re greeted by such a vibrant local landmark.
+Be sure to get your picture with Paul whenever you’re in town!

 Kenton has some wonderful areas with beautifully improved homes and streets yet some are still in transition.
-Denver is the main drag and feels like the downtown in a very tiny city.
+Denver Ave. is the main drag and feels like the downtown of a very tiny city.